RichGibson/vienna_guide/README.md

 ## First District

-The first district is small, about 1.2 km across, and the more interesting things are mostly close to each other
+The First District is small, about 1.2 km across, and the more interesting things are mostly close to each other

 - Stephansdom St. Stephan's Cathedral